swnuom/asciinemaze/README.md

 # useful commands

+The following command adds the special character `§` in all lines that do not start with `±` (display at once all non prompt lines).

 ```console
 sed -i '/^±/!s/^/§/' input.txt
 ```
-This command adds the special character § in all lines that do not start with ± (display at once all non prompt lines).

 You can also do it for lines that do not have on character only (i.e., skip "clear screen" or "wait a few second" characters).